salvois/DiscriminatedOnions/README.md

 ```

 This library provides no features to create such types, because the built-in feature of the language can be leveraged, but I encourage to try this technique to let the compiler stop you when you try to shoot yourself.
 A properly modeled domain can dramatically reduce nasty bugs caused by the so called "primitive obsession".

+**Caveat:** Instances of record structs may be created using the parameterless constructor, such as `new CustomerId()`, in that case the wrapped value will be initialized to its default value.
+This is built into the language and cannot be prevented, but should generally be avoided with the approach proposed here, because you could, for example, create a wrapped Svalue even if the wrapped type is a non-nullable reference type.

 ## Unit type